 Finding a property Romania – where should you start?

-Find property in Romania with WhiteMountain.ro – the best place to search for property in Romania.
-From the shores of the Black Sea to the snowy peaks of the Transylvanian Mountains, Romania is a country with a stunning natural beauty and property to match!
+There are many good sites to chose from and you can contact us for a free list of these.
+But if you arr seekin to buy in Bucharest or Brasov check our search database on WhiteMountain.ro.
+From the shores of the Black Sea to the snowy peaks of the Transylvanian Mountains, Romania is a country with stunning natural beauty and property to match!
 A great selection of villas, cottages, farmhouses and apartments in Romania mean that finding your ideal property has never been easier.

-White Mountain Property lists the latest property in Romania.
+White Mountain Property lists the many great properties for sale in Bucharest/Brasov.

 Legalities – How are estate agents regulated Romania?

 Estate agents, although not needing to be licensed are subject to the government regulations as set in Government Ordinance 178/2008, which were inserted in Government Ordinance 21/1991 (“Consumer Protection Act”).

 Estate agents are not controlled by any auditing bodies in Romania.
 What you should check, however, is their qualifications and how long they have worked in the market.
 If you do decide to go with an agency in Romania always ask the basic questions: how long they have been in business?
 Can they provide satisfied customers for you to chat to?
 Are they part of any estate agency industry regulation?
 And check their online reputation such as Google maps, Facebook and so forth.

 Settling into Romania – how can you make friends?